Bluitt History, Family Crest & Coats of Arms

-England after the Norman Conquest of England in 1066.
+The ancient name Bluitt is a Norman name that would have been developed in England after the Norman Conquest of England in 1066.
 This name was a name given to a person with blue eyes, or who often wore blue clothing.
 The name stems from the Old French root bleuet which means blue.
+The family claimed Briqueville-la-Blouette, in Normandy as their point of origin.
+This name was still represented there as "Blouet de Cahagnolles," belonging to the Bailiwick of Caen, sat in the great Assembly of the Norman nobles in 1789.

 Early Origins of the Bluitt family